microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingLibrarySubobjects/readme.md

 };
 ```

-* Subobject names in the library in the exports are exported from library subobject(without renaming them).
-Using this all the export subobjects are processed and associations are resolved while adding the DXIL library in `CreateStateObject` call.
-This exporting is done in `D3D12RaytracingLibrarySubobjects.cpp` as following:
+* Subobject names in the library in the exports are exported from library subobject (without renaming them).
+Using this all the export subobjects are processed and associations are resolved during the DXIL library in `CreateStateObject` call.
+This exporting is done in `D3D12RaytracingLibrarySubobjects.cpp` as follows:
 ```
   // Library subobject names
   const wchar_t* D3D12RaytracingLibrarySubobjects::c_globalRootSignatureName = L"MyGlobalRootSignature";